 “You Pharisees!
 You cleanse the outside of cup and dish, but within you are filled with rapaciousness and evil.” —Luke 11:39

 Would you eat off of a dirty dish?
 Would you eat food that had fallen on the floor?
 Would you eat in a restaurant where you know the cook is careless about washing his hands?
 Most of us are understandably concerned about at least minimal standards of cleanliness.

 Jesus warned that we should be much more concerned about interior cleanliness.
 The same person who is squeamish about eating off a dirty dish may be unconcerned about being “filled with rapaciousness and evil” (Lk 11:39).
 A person who would never drink unfiltered water may be on the “inside full of filth and dead men’s bones” (Mt 23:27).
 A person who would feel uncomfortable if he didn’t brush his teeth daily may be on “the inside filled with loot and lust” (Mt 23:25).
 People who would be embarrassed to have dirty faces or to smell bad sometimes ignore the “hypocrisy and evil” within them (Mt 23:28).

-Prayer: Father, don't just "clean up my act" but clean up my heart.
+Prayer: Father, don’t just “clean up my act” but cleanse my heart.

 Promise: Faith “expresses itself through love.” —Gal 5:6

 Praise: Pope St. John XXIII enlarged the College of Cardinals and made it more international.
 He oversaw the Second Vatican Council and said he preferred “the medicine of mercy rather than severity.”